-I am a game scholar, cultural critic, and PhD fellow at the University of Oslo.
+I am a game scholar and PhD fellow in cultural studies at the University of Oslo.
 This site features all my latest projects.
-Contact me at firstname.lastname@example.org
+Feel free to get in touch at lauraodbeke[ad]gmail.com

 On the side, I co-organize a monthly online environmental humanities reading group that I founded called un-earthed.
 You can find us at http://www.un-earthed.group.
 Check the event descriptions for a record of our discussion.
 In the past (2019-2020) I collected a record of the group’s meetings on my blog: https://environmentalhumanitiesreadinggroup.blogspot.com/